-A big storm and earthquake hits your town.
-It’s a certifiable quakenado.
+A big storm and an earthquake hit your town at the same time.
+It’s a certified quakenado.

 Your house is spared structural damage, but the power and water are out.
 According to news reports, the grid is down in your area and several water mains are broken.
-Conservative estimates are that it will take crews at least a week to get water service back on.
+Conservative estimates are that it will take crews at least a week to get water service restored.

-Would you have enough water in your home for you and your family to last until the water came back?
-Or if you live in the southwest, would you have enough in a situation where your city just plain runs out of water?
+Would you have enough water in your home to last you and your family until the water came back?

 How Much Water Do I Need?